 But then don’t complain in the next tweet that you’re having trouble selling your novel or selling out your event.
-If you insist on bringing your own politics into steampunk but can’t tolerate the politics of others; if you effectively ban half the voting population from the movement, and throw out a few center-left “neoliberals” for good measure, you’re dramatically reducing your audience — and mine.
+If you insist on bringing your own politics into steampunk but can’t tolerate the politics of others; if you effectively ban half the voting population from the movement and throw out a few center-left “neoliberals” for good measure, you’re dramatically shrinking your audience — and mine.

 I’d be the last person to claim steampunk didn’t have a race problem.
 I was part of the problem.
 But it’s another question how we deal with it — and misogyny, and homophobia, and ableism.
 If people are forever branded a bigot in the steampunk community for making one bad remark, then don’t be surprised if at some point they stop buying your books and stop coming to your events.

 And it’s another question entirely how we treat people who haven’t said or done anything wrong, but who simply don’t share our political views.
-If we constantly signal that their views aren’t welcome, then they’re not likely to stick around either.
+If we constantly signal that their views aren’t welcome, then at some point they might take the hint and leave.